Sailing Svalbard Expedition around Spitsbergen

 On this expedition you will have the opportunity to see and experience Svalbard in a way that few have done before.
 With a fully equipped expedition vessel and as a small group, you will get close to nature and wildlife, both on sea and on land by foot.

-On this expedition Valiente will sail clockwise around the whole of Spitsbergen, with the sun and with the current.
+Valiente will sail clockwise around the whole of Spitsbergen, with the sun and with the current.
 On the northern side of the archipelago, you can go ashore on Nordaustlandet, before sailing through the Hinlopen Strait, around Barents Island, and into the Storfjorden.
 The program is packed with highlights as Valiente passes by many great places.

 Land of the midnight sun